jqlang/jq/docs/content/manual/manual.md

 `t` refers to a filter, and
 `atomic` refers to an _atomic_ filter, such as
 `.` (identity), function call, and parenthesis.
-This grammar defines a complex `path` as a sequence of path parts, potentially prefixed by an atomic root.
+This grammar defines a compound `path` as a sequence of path parts, potentially prefixed by an atomic root.
 A path `part` is any of the operators previously introduced in this section.